 A surprised businessman wearing a light blue button-up shirt holds a smartphone against a solid pink background, looking concerned.

-Five Warning Signs Your Sales Team is Failing -And Your Competition Knows It
+Five Warning Signs Your Enterprise Sales Team Is Underperforming

-But here’s what most CEOs don’t know: 40% of that time is wasted on deals that were never going to close.
+On average, 40% of that time is spent on deals that were never viable.

 1. Your sales cycle keeps getting longer.
 When deals drag on, it’s not just lost time.
 Each extra month in your sales cycle is costing you 8.3% of your annual revenue potential.